 To be in good academic standing, undergraduate students must maintain a minimum QPA of 2.00 for both semester and cumulative averages.
 Students falling below the 2.00 standard in either the semester or cumulative average will be placed on academic probation effective the next semester of attendance.
 Students placed on probation will be notified by mail at the end of the Fall or Spring Semester.
-A copy will be sent to the student's parent or guardian if the student is a dependent as defined on page 19 under "Grade Release Policy."
 Students on academic probation may not attempt more than 12 to 15 credit hours per semester.